EDI-Systems/M7M01_Eukaron/README.md

 - X86-64(A) is evaluated with a machine with Ryzen 1950X processor and 128GB memory.

 &ensp;&ensp;&ensp;&ensp;In the 3 tables above, all compiler options are the highest optimization (usually -O3) and optimized for time.
-- Yield: The time to yield between different threads.
+- Yield : The time to yield between different threads.
-- Asnd1: Intra-process asynchronous send.
+- Asnd1 : Intra-process asynchronous send.
-- Asnd2: Inter-process asynchronous send.
+- Asnd2 : Inter-process asynchronous send.
-- Sinv: Synchronous invocation entering time.
+- Sinv  : Synchronous invocation entering time.
-- Sret: Synchronous invocation returning time.
+- Sret  : Synchronous invocation returning time.
-- Isnd: Intra-process interrupt sending time.
+- Isnd  : Interrupt asynchronous send time.

 ## Getting Started